 ABSTRACT

-Aims: The study evaluates the impact of Doubling Farmers' Income (DFI) interventions by Krishi Vigyan Kendras (KVKs) on additional income generation for farmers in North Karnataka.
+Aims: The study evaluates the impact of Doubling Farmers' Income (DFI) interventions by Krishi Vigyan Kendras (KVKs) on additional income generation to farmers in North Karnataka.

 Study design: An Ex-post facto research design was adopted for the investigation.